 STEP Three: Assessment

-The Child Abuse Hotline registers the report, and CPS may follow up and investigate.
-An immediate assessment is made of the need to take the child from the home and place him/her in protective custody.
-This rarely happens; only if the child is in imminent danger or harm.
+The law enforcement agency or child abuse hotline registers the report, and the law enforcement agency or the appropriate Child Protective Services (CPS) (or similar agency depending on state or jurisdiction) may follow up and investigate.
+An immediate assessment is made of the need to take the child from the home and place them in protective custody.
+This usually only occurs if the child is in imminent danger or harm.

 Step four: Investigation

-Reports are reviewed by Child Protective Services (CPS) for investigation and either screened out or transferred to the appropriate agency for further action.
+Reports are reviewed by a law enforcement agency and/or CPS for investigation and either screened out or transferred to the appropriate agency for further action.
 If reports are “screened out” no action is taken.
 Usually a report is screened out if (2):

 The information in the report doesn’t meet definitions for child abuse or neglect used by the protective authorities.

-The investigation may be managed by CPS, the police, or both.
+The investigation may be managed by CPS, law enforcement, or both.
 Where criminal acts have taken place, the police may make arrests.
 Those interviewed during the investigation include:

 Step five: determination